Taq Kasra: Wonder of Architecture

 iven the destructions committed in Iraq and Syria, the Soudavar Memorial Foundation welcomed the project of a film on the ruins of the largest parabolic brick arch of antiquity

-Taq Kasra: Wonder of Architecture is the first-ever documentary film on the world’s largest brickwork vault in Ctesiphon (near Baghdad in present-day Iraq).
-The origins of the palace go back to the Parthian era, when the frontier with Rome was deemed to be a desirable location for the empire’s capital.
-The present ruins are those of the palace rebuilt in a larger modified version by the Sasanian Dynasty which succeeded the Parthian Empire.
-As such the location was the capital of Iranian empires for almost a millennium.
-After the Arab invasions of the 7th century AD, the imposing ruins, although suffering from neglect, remained a source of inspiration for archaeologists, poets and other travellers.
+Taq Kasra: Wonder of Architecture is the first-ever documentary film on the world’s largest brickwork vault in Ctesiphon (near Baghdad in present-day Iraq). .
+The present ruins are those of the palace built n by the Sasanian Dynasty near the strategic frontier with the Roma Empire.
+After the Arab invasions of the 7th century AD, the imposing ruins, although suffering from neglect, remained a source of inspiration for caliphs, poets and travellers.

 Taq Kasra was in serious danger of ISIS attacks in 2015-2016 and this was the main motivation for documentary maker Pejman Akbarzadeh, based in the Netherlands, to travel to Iraq twice and film the arch before it was potentially destroyed.